Scholarships and Competitions 2015 - 2016

 Each year, the program awards six scholarships worth $250 to talented musicians who demonstrate during an audition a high level of skill and musicianship.
 The scholarships are awarded to two students in each of the following grade categories: Elementary (grades 3 - 5), Junior (grades 6 - 8), and Senior (grades 9 - 12).
 All instruments are welcome.
 Applicants must be current students in the community school, either studying privately or enrolled in an ensemble.
 Applicants who take lessons on two instruments may audition on both, but are expected to submit two application forms and pay the application fee twice.

-Note: Those awarded scholarships may not compete for two years (two full cycles) after receiving the award.
+4. Note - Those awarded scholarships may not compete for two years (two full cycles) after receving the award.

-The application form for the 2012-2013 competition is available online and in the display area outside Room 132 Music Building.
 This competition is for musicians who are 18 years old or younger and who live within a 75-mile radius of DeKalb.
 Players are expected to perform one memorized movement of a standard concerto or work with orchestral accompaniment.
-Competitors need not be in the CSA Sinfonia.
+Competitors need not be members of CSA Sinfonia.
 Winners may not compete again on the same instrument.
-Details and application forms are available online and in the office.
-The winner receives a prize of $200 and performs the concerto with the orchestra at the February concert.
-Applications are due October 22.
-Auditions are November 5 beginning at 4:30 p.m.
+The winner receives a prize of $200 and performs the concerto with the orchestra at the March concert.
+Interested applicants should submit an application form to the office.
+Click here for dates and deadlines.